om-mani-padme-hum/ezobjects-mysql/README.md

 ### MyObject.init([data])
  * **Parameter:** data - `Object`
  * **Description:** Initialize this object using either defaults or any provided key/value pairs in the plain object `data`.
+Keys can either be equal to the name of a property, or they can have an underscore before the name of a property, as would be the case if you were to JSON.stringify() and then JSON.parse() an EZ Object.
+This allows for easy transferability in cases where JSON is used as the transfer medium.
+This is also the method used by the constructor.

+### MyObject.init([data])
+ * **Parameter:** data - `Object`
+ * **Description:** Initialize this object using either defaults or any provided key/value pairs in the JSON0-encoded string `data`.
+Keys can either be equal to the name of a property, or they can have an underscore before the name of a property, as would be the case if you were to JSON.stringify() and then JSON.parse() an EZ Object.
+This allows for easy transferability in cases where JSON is used as the transfer medium.
 This is also the method used by the constructor.

 ### MyObject.init([data])
  * **Parameter:** data - `MyObject`